limadan/real-state-scrapper/docs/SCOPE.md

 - **View all matched properties:** Displayed in a card or list format, with key information and images.
 - **Filter and Sort:** Easily filter the found properties by price, date found, location, etc.
 - **Visualize on a Map:** Plot all properties on an interactive map to understand their geographical distribution.
-- **Manage Search Profiles:** Create, edit, or delete their search criteria.
+- **Manage Search:** Create, edit, or delete their search criteria.
 - **Mark Favorites:** Users can "favorite" or "discard" properties to keep their dashboard organized.

 ## 3.5.
 AI-Powered Property Analysis